 At work you’ll come across lots of situations where you need good people skills, whether it’s making a great impression on your first day or listening to others in a meeting.
 Good people skills mean you can form better relationships at work and will be able to influence people’s decisions.

-Watch this video to see what people skills are and how they're used at work:
+Watch this video to see what good people skills are and how they're used at work:

 Interpersonal skills allow you to work well in a team, empathise with others, solve problems together, ensure that you come across in a friendly and professional way, and ultimately be fantastic at your job!